MaxDev0101/plugin-core/README.md

 cmake --build .
 ```

-As soon as the project has been successfully built, you will find the plugin bundle in the build folder: ```Debug/plugin-core-googletest```
+As soon as the project has been successfully built, you will find the google test executable in the build folder: ```Debug/plugin-core-googletest```

 ## Further Infos
 >See also: https://github.com/steinbergmedia/vst3sdk